- Community Development

 Redevelopment Plans are prepared for designated Areas in Need of Redevelopment and Areas in Need of Rehabilitation.
 Both designated areas are identified by the governing body per recommendation of the Planning Board and incompliance with state statue for focused planning and economic incentives to stimulate development.
 The Township of Toms River has five (5) approved Redevelopment Plans, one of which is almost built out.
 The plans identified below are active plans in various stages of redevelopment.

-Current Redevelopment Plans
+Current Redevelopment Plans in Toms River:

 - Hooper-Caudina Redevelopment